eflautt/ga-data-science/lessons/lesson-08/readme.md

 4. Using data from four cell phone microphones, reduce the noisy sounds so the voice is crystal clear to the receiving phone.
 5. With customer data, determine if a user will return or not in the next 7 days to an e-commerce website.

-The primary difference between regression and classification is the _result_; the data used as input should resonate with what we've used in the past.
+**Note:** The primary difference between regression and classification is the _result_; the data used as input should resonate with what we've used in the past.
 In fact, writing a classifier could look a lot like control flow, a pattern in coding.

 <a name="independent-practice-class"></a>
 ## Independent Practice: Build a classifier!
 (20 mins)